maptiler/maptiler-sdk-js/readme.md

 ![](images/screenshots/heatmap-colorramp.png)
 Turning off *zoom compensation* allows for more accurate adjustments to the visualization at a specific zoom level, but it may not adapt as smoothly when zooming in or out.

-All the other options are documented on a [our reference page](https://docs.maptiler.com/sdk-js/api/map/) and more examples are available [here](https://docs.maptiler.com/sdk-js/examples/).
+All the other options are documented on [our reference page](https://docs.maptiler.com/sdk-js/api/helpers/#heatmap) and more examples are available [here](https://docs.maptiler.com/sdk-js/examples/?q=heatmap+helper).

 # Caching
 Starting from v2, MapTiler SDK introduced the **caching** of tiles and fonts served by MapTiler Cloud, which can represent a large chunk of the data being fetched when browsing a map.
 This caching leverages modern browsers caching API so it's well-managed and there is no risk of bloating!
 When we update **MapTiler Planet** or our **official styles**, the caching logic will detect it and automatically invalidate older versions of the tiles that were previously cached.

-Caching greatly improves the performance at load time and positively impact the user experience, for this reason, it is **enabled by default**.
-If for debugging purposes or a for a very specific use-case caching needs to be disabled, then it possible:
+Caching greatly improves the performance at load time and positively impacts the user experience, for this reason, it is **enabled by default**.
+If for debugging purposes or for a very specific use-case caching needs to be disabled, then it is possible:

 ```ts
 import { config } from "@maptiler/sdk";